mehdihosseinimoghadam/open-sourced-nootbookLM/README.md

 ## Overview

-The Podcast Creator script is designed to automate the process of creating a podcast from a PDF document.
+The Podcast Creator script (open sourced notebookLM) is designed to automate the process of creating a podcast from a PDF document.
 It extracts text from the PDF, generates a detailed podcast script using OpenAI's GPT-4 model, converts the script to audio, and then combines the audio with images of the PDF pages to create a video.
 The final output includes both an audio file and a video file with synchronized audio.